Dr Damian Evans on the utilisation of composition for improvisational purposes and the role of composition in

 The concept occurred to me during a tour of Ireland with New York guitarist Jonathan Kreisberg and Northern Irish drummer David Lyttle.
 We were rehearsing the introduction to Stella by Starlight, which Jonathan plays as a fast 7/4, when he stopped the band and said, "Somebody’s playing in five".
 That got me thinking about how close the two claves above are when played without the context of subdivisions, and later I connected that with Vijay Iyer’s work.
 My trio with Taylor and Mullan played Stella by Starlight with this modulation many times.

-Below is a midi excerpt demonstrating the change.
-Note that, measured in audio software, a bar of the 5/4 rhythm is 3.3 seconds in duration while a bar of 7/4 is 3.47 seconds.
+Below is a video demonstrating the change.
+Note that a bar of the 5/4 rhythm is 1.818 seconds in duration, while a bar of 7/4 is 1.909 seconds.
 This is because the modulation is based upon the duration of a dotted quarter in the 5/4 rhythm being equal length to a half note in the 7/4.